kin018/react-app/Readme.md

 # Tutorial: Building a Modern App Using React

 Welcome to this tutorial on building a modern app using React.
-In this tutorial, I will following various topics to help myself get started with React development following a Programming with Mosh tutorial.
+In this tutorial, I will be following various topics discussed in a  Programming with Mosh tutorial to help myself get started with React development.

 ## Table of Contents